eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 WSCA is integrated into the OS of the User device.
 In all cases, the WSCA interfaces directly with the Wallet Instance.
 For more details see [Section 4.5](#45-wscd-architecture-types).

-- **Keystore (KS)**: In addition to a WSCA/WSCD, a Wallet Unit may also have available one or more other keystores.
+- **Keystore**: In addition to a WSCA/WSCD, a Wallet Unit may also have available one or more other keystores.
 A keystore is a hardware-backed repository and service in which non-critical cryptographic assets are generated, stored, and used exclusively inside a dedicated hardware security boundary.
 Examples of a keystore include a Secure Element, a TPM, TEE, or secure enclave, or a remote HSM.
+Depending on its implementation, a keystore is associated with a certain level of security, classified, for example, according to ISO/IEC 18045.
-A keystore may be used for generating and using the private keys associated with attestations that don't need a level of security High.
-A keystore cannot be used for PID or WUA keys, since these must be managed on Level of Assurance High, which can only be done using a WSCA/WSCD.
+A keystore cannot be used for PID keys, since these must be managed on Level of Assurance High, which can only be done using a WSCA/WSCD.
 See [Section 2.2](#22-identification-and-authentication) for the distinction between 'Level of Assurance' and 'level of security'.

+- **Local QSCD**: The Wallet Unit may contain a local QSCD.
+In principle, a local QSCD can be be the same component as the WSCD.
+Or, to put it differently, a single component can implement both the QSCD and the WSCD functionality.
+However, in such case that component must be certified both as QSCD and as WSCD.
+Alternatively, a local QSCD can also be a separate component, for example a dedicated smart card, that is connected to the Wallet Unit.
+If a local QSCD is available to the Wallet Unit, it is provided by the Wallet Provider, and the Wallet Provider is responsible for ensuring the correct functioning of the Wallet Instance and the local QSCD when creating a signature.

-- **Wallet Provider backend (WPB**): The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit Attestations through the Wallet Provider Interface (WPI).
+- **Wallet Provider backend**: The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit Attestations through the Wallet Provider Interface.
+Maintenance provided by the Wallet Provider is discussed in more detail in the [discussion paper for Topic T](./discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md) and in [Section 6.5.3.2](#6532-wallet-provider-requests-data-about-the-users-device-from-the-wallet-instance).
+High-level requirements are in included in [Topic 56](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2334-topic-56---wallet-provider-support-and-maintenance) in Annex 2.

 #### 4.3.3 Wallet Unit interfaces and protocols

 Figure 2 shows the following interfaces between components of a Wallet Unit, or between the Wallet Unit and other entities in the EUDI Wallet ecosystem:

-- The **Wallet Provider Interface (WPI)** is used by the Wallet Instance to communicate with the Wallet Provider to request and issue the Wallet Unit Attestation, as well as to provide support to the User and collect aggregated and User-consented information in a privacy-preserving manner to provision the
+- The **Wallet Provider Interface** is used by the Wallet Instance to communicate with the Wallet Provider to request and issue the Wallet Unit Attestation, as well as to provide support to the User and collect aggregated and User-consented information in a privacy-preserving manner to provision the